CaramelForSwift/example-ircd/README.md

 This project is in active development and should not be used as a guide to best practices for writing in Caramel.

+# Install

+First you need to build libuv as per the directions in the [CUv](https://github.com/CaramelForSwift/CUv) repository.
+Then this should be runnable via `swift build`.

+Currently there is an issue with building where the code reports the following error:

+`undefined reference to `_swift_FORCE_LOAD_$_swiftGlibc'`

 # License (MIT)

 Copyright (c) 2015 Steve Streza